Climate change is one of the biggest challenges of our time and we are focused on reducing our contributions.

 Some of our initiatives

-• We believe Fletcher Building is a place where our people can develop personally and professionally.
-Our people took almost 158,000 hours of training in FY22, and over 195,000 hours in FY23.
+We believe Fletcher Building is a place where our people can develop personally and professionally.
+Our people took over 195,000 hours of training in FY23, and over 162,000 hours in FY24.

 These are just some examples.
 Check out our Careers section for more information on how we support our people.